-- A cumulative GPA of at least 3.50 - Full-time enrollment or intention to study full-time - Successful completion, with a B or better, in the Business core courses counts in the student's undergraduate semester and cumulative GPAs and a total number of credits attempted and earned.
+- A cumulative GPA of at least 3.50 - Full-time enrollment or intention to study full-time - Successful completion, with a B or better, in the Business core courses for any business or free elective available in the 8th (pivot) semester, the last one of their undergraduate studies.
+As part of the undergraduate transcript, each course counts in the student's undergraduate semester and cumulative GPAs and a total number of credits attempted and earned.